How to Uninstall Default Apps on Mac

 Cassie Xie

 Summary: Wondering why you can't uninstall certain apps on your Mac?
-This may be because the app is a pre-installed Apple app.
+This may be because the app is pre-installed on your Mac.
 This article explains how to uninstall the default Apple apps on your Mac.
 Read on to learn more.

 macOS comes with some preinstalled apps to help you use your Mac with the greatest ease.
 Generally, Apple doesn’t allow users to uninstall these default apps.
 Once you do, you may get a message saying that the app can’t be deleted because it’s required by macOS.